belle2/basf2/online_book/basf2/first_steering_file.rst

         :width: 40em
         :align: center

-        There is a (signal) peak at the nominal B mass of 5.28 GeV/c :superscript:`2` and lots of background candidates as a shoulder left of the peak.
+        There is a (signal) peak at the nominal :math:`B` mass of 5.28 GeV/c :superscript:`2` and lots of background candidates as a shoulder left of the peak.